-A horizontal load on a vertical pile is transmitted to the soil primarily by horizontal sub-grade reaction generated in the upper part of the shaft.
+A horizontal load on a vertical pile is transmitted to the soil primarily by a horizontal sub-grade reaction generated in the upper part of the shaft.
 The lateral load capacity of a single pile depends on the soil reaction developed and the structural capacity of the shaft under bending.
-It would be essential to investigate the lateral load capacity of the pile using appropriate values of horizontal sub-grade modulus of the soil.
+It would be essential to investigate the lateral load capacity of the pile using appropriate values of the horizontal sub-grade modulus of the soil.

 How to determine the pile capacity?